chamambom/my-terraform-cloud-journey/azure-tf-hub-and-spoke-features/README.md

 azure-tf-hub-and-spoke-features repo

-### This repo deploys the following resources using a hub & spoke architecture
+### I have created this repo to demonstrate how I have used terraform modules to deploy the following hub & spoke architecture resources.

+# Resource groups
+# Public IPs
 # hub vnet
     Contains the Firewall, Bastion & Gateway Subnets
 # 2 spoke vnets